IBER Request for Certification, Training, and Instrument Use

-- IBER lab safe procedures and all safety policies of the University of Kansas must be followed, including proper disposal of chemicals and broken glass, wearing safety glasses, etc.
+- IBER lab safe procedures and all safety policies of the University of Kansas must be followed, including proper disposal of chemicals and broken glass, wearing safety glasses, protective clothing, etc.

 Failure to follow any of the above procedures will result in either temporary or permanent termination of privileges.

-Hourly instrument use charges are applied for each instrument according to whether or not the instruments require the use of center staff.
-This equipment use charges are used to recover the operating costs associated with the lab (service contract, general supplies, gases, spare parts, etc.).
+Hourly instrument use charges are applied for each instrument according to whether or not center staff are involved.
+The instrument use charges are used to recover the operating costs associated with the lab (service contracts, general supplies, gases, spare parts, etc.).
 Consultation, data interpretation, and special analysis charges are not included.
 Collaborative projects with IBER Laboratories may be defined based on mutual benefits, which are for those requiring long-term commitment of time and effort.
-Initial consulting is available at no charge for these new research projects.
+Initial consulting is generally available at no charge for new research projects.
 Typically, funding support is required via hourly rates, and/or arranged as a percent effort of sponsored research.

-Equipment reservations could be made through the BERC department account email@example.com.
-After a Request for Certification and Training Form is on file for a user, he/she will send an email message to firstname.lastname@example.org to schedule the instrument use.
+Equipment reservations could be made through the IBER department account email@example.com.
+After a Request for Certification and Training Form is on file for a user, he/she will send an email message to firstname.lastname@example.org to schedule time on the instrument.

-Invoices will generally be sent out during the first week of the month for the prior month and are due 30 days after they are received.
-All equipment charges are billed in one hour increments and are based on the equipment reservation system.
+Invoices will generally be sent electronically during the first week of the month for the prior month and are due 30 days after they are received.
+All equipment use charges are billed in one hour increments and are based on the equipment reservation system.
 It is the responsibility of the user to make any reservation cancelations at least 24 hours prior to the reservation start time.
-Any reservation not canceled with 24 hours notice will be charged to the user at the standard rate.
+Any reservation not canceled within 24-hours will be charged to the user at the standard rate.